jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 1. 	- Plugins are placed in the DITA-OT plugins directory.
 You can see the plugin I built in this directory named 'info.debrief'.
 	- When ready a plugin must be integrated into DITA-OT using Apache Ant.
 On the command line it would be -> ant -f integrator.xml
-	- Every plugin has a transtype -> this plugins transtype is 'debrief'
+	- Every plugin has a 'transtype' -> this plugins transtype is 'debrief'
-	- Plugins are comprised of some XML config files, some artwork and some custom XSL (XSLT/XSL-FO/XPath) code
+	- PDF Plugins are comprised of some XML config files, some artwork and some custom XSL (XSLT/XSL-FO/XPath) code

 Project Set Up, Build and Run.